hackoregon/data-science-pet-containers/README.md

 3. Enter `source activate jupyter`.
 4. Use `conda search` to find packages in the Conda ecosystem, then install them with `conda install`.
-You can also install packages with `pip` if they’re not in the Conda repositories.
+You can also install packages with `pip` if they're not in the Conda repositories.

 ### Connecting to the `postgis` service